bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After meeting on the crest, we set off for the summit, or rather summits.
 Buller Creek Peak has two summits just 75 m apart.
 We had lunch on the east summit before moving to the west summit.
 There we were in for a surprise.

 I was scrambling up a chimney when a marmot appeared above me just five feet away.
 After I reached the top, it scurried to the other side of the small but flat summit.
 And it stayed there, a few feet away, while we relaxed, talked and laughed.
-I was surprised how at ease the little animal appeared; I doubt if Buller Creek Peak sees many hikers – neither summit has a cairn.
-It behaved as if we weren't there, chewing on something, scratching like a dog with his hind leg, even turning his back to us to stare at whatever marmots stare at.
+I was surprised at how at ease the little animal appeared; I doubt if Buller Creek Peak sees many hikers – neither summit has a cairn.
+It behaved as if we weren't there, chewing on something, scratching like a dog with his hind leg, even turning his back to us to stare at whatever marmots stared at.

 After a half-hour stay on the west summit, and after taking a group photo that included the marmot, we dropped down the scree slope back to the trail.
 No doubt the furry little creature was happy to have the summit to himself.